Trail Information for the High Peaks

 Hurricane Mountain Wilderness

 - The eastern trailhead to Hurricane Mountain is accessible via Hurricane Road in Elizabethtown.
-However, the road is not be plowed to the trailhead in the winter.
-(1/9)
+The road may be muddy.
+(6/26)

 - A bridge on the Carlott Road, one of the roads to access the Jay Mountain Road from the southeast, is closed.
 (2012)